A singlet scalar assisted $N_{2}$ Leptogenesis and Pseudo-Scalar Dark Matter: Introduction

-In the seesaw mechanism, the explanation behind the light neutrino masses requires a high energy scale for the right-handed neutrinos that are presently beyond the reach of current or near-future collider experiments.
-Several attempts have been made in the literature to bring down this scale which are Akhmedov-Rubakov-Smirnov (ARS) mechanism\cite{Akhmedov:1998qx}, Resonant Leptogenesis \cite{Pilaftsis:2003gt}, Leptogenesis in the scotogenic model of radiative neutrino masses \cite{Hugle:2018qbw, Ma:2006km}{\it, etc}.
+In the seesaw mechanism, the explanation behind the light neutrino masses requires a high-energy scale for the right-handed neutrinos that are presently beyond the reach of current or near-future collider experiments.
+Several attempts have been made in the literature to bring down this scale, which are Akhmedov-Rubakov-Smirnov (ARS) mechanism\cite{Akhmedov:1998qx}, Resonant Leptogenesis \cite{Pilaftsis:2003gt}, Leptogenesis in the scotogenic model of radiative neutrino masses \cite{Hugle:2018qbw, Ma:2006km}{\it, etc}.
 In recent work, \cite{Alanne:2018brf}, authors considered a simple real scalar extension claiming the right-handed neutrino mass below the TeV scale so that they can be searched at present and future colliders.
 For the first time, the general mechanism has been defined in \cite{LeDall:2014too}.
 A real singlet scalar can couple to a pair of right-handed neutrinos.
-The corresponding new coupling allows new decay channels leading to a larger CP violation.
+This vertex allows new decay channels leading to a larger CP violation.
 Thus, the lowest right-handed neutrino mass can be brought to a TeV scale.
-The Leptogenesis parameter space can be expressed in low energy parameters using the Casas-Ibarra parametrization \cite{Casas:2001sr}.
+The Leptogenesis parameter space can be expressed in low energy parameters using the Casas-Ibarra parameterization \cite{Casas:2001sr}.
 The advantage of this mechanism is that it can evade the lower bound (Davidson-Ibarra bound \cite{Davidson:2002qv}) on the lowest right-handed neutrino mass.
-Here we consider a complex singlet scalar instead of a real scalar, once it gets a vacuum expectation value (vev), the real part of the scalar can play a role in achieving the Leptogenesis as discussed above.
-The imaginary part of the scalar can act as a Pseudo-scalar Dark Matter candidate under a certain symmetry we impose that can stabilize the Dark Matter.
-This allows us to explore the study of Leptogenesis and Dark Matter simultaneously within a unified framework, while also facilitating the realization of Leptogenesis at the TeV scale.
+Here, we consider a complex singlet scalar instead of a real scalar; once it gets a vacuum expectation value (vev), the real part of the scalar can play a role in achieving Leptogenesis as discussed above.
+The imaginary part of the complex scalar can serve as a pseudo-scalar dark matter candidate, with its stability ensured by an appropriate discrete symmetry.
+This allows us to explore the study of Leptogenesis and DM simultaneously within a unified framework while also facilitating the realization of Leptogenesis at the TeV scale.